 We hope you enjoyed this opinion piece from Damson this week, and we’d love to hear some of our followers’ thoughts on promoting a video first culture.
 What’s your take on video?
 How has your organisation utilised or underutilised the power of video?
 How has this changed with the impact of Covid-19?
 Let us know in the comments below and subscribe to our mailing list for more insights on changing the way we work!

 As a longstanding member of the Google Cloud Partner program, Damson Cloud specialises in bringing people and ideas together through new ways of working.
-We champion change management and digital transformation using some of the internet’s most trusted solutions, including G Suite, Happeo and Jamboard.
+We champion change management and digital transformation using some of the internet’s most trusted solutions, including Google Workspace, Happeo and Jamboard.
 To find out more about our services, check out our library of tutorial videos or our blog.